OSAS/tos-repository/README.md

 ![Teachers Learning](https://raw.githubusercontent.com/OSAS/tos-repository/master/images/teachersLearning.jpg)

 Teaching open source fundamentals, development, methodologies, and culture is a challenge.
-Finding content to teach it, is even harder.
+Finding content to teach it is even harder.
 This project gathers the best-of-the-best resources, activities, and examples for teaching open source in an educational environment.

 When exploring burgeoning subjects such as open source, teachers need to educate themselves and quickly find existing quality content for use in their classroom.
 This project attempts to provide that opportunity.